Skip to main content

 If you want to prevent this issue, better stick to the 0.254 mm pitch side by default and only go for the 0.127 mm side if you feel that some soft presses aren't picked up reliably.

-Additionally, the hole between the two solder points allows for the wires to be routed through that hole.
+The hole between the two solder points allows for the wires to be routed through that hole.
 This way, you can flip the daughterboard upside down from its default orientation without needing to solder or disconnect the wires from the mainboard.
 This can be useful in case the gold plating does eventually wear out, or in case of liquid spillage of some sort or accidentally scratching the gold plating while working on the controller.

 I recommend using AWG 28 (outer wire diameter ~1.15 mm) stranded silicone wire for the connection between GCC mainboard and trigger daughterboards.
 PVC enamelled wire melts at typical soldering temperatures, which easily burns off too much of the insulation near the soldering joints and can cause shorts from twisting the wires.